Apr 10 2023

 NOTE: The collection schema is now a function!
 Here I don't use validation on the image.
 If you add validation, add chain .optional() after the validation.
 If you always require images, you can omit .optional() to get an error when the image is missing.
 See an example with validation in the Astro Assets documentation .

-4. Update all Astro components to use the Assets Image component instead of the @astrojs/image integration component:
+4. Update all Astro components to use the Assets Image component instead of the @astro/image integration component:

 ---